Services

 A Chief Marketing Officer focuses primarily on brand, messaging, and marketing channels.

 A Chief Growth Officer goes further.
 The role connects marketing to intake, conversion, and signed client performance.
-In many scaling firms, marketing and intake operate separately.
+In many law firms, marketing and intake operate separately.
 That separation creates leakage.

 A CGO aligns acquisition strategy with responsiveness, follow up discipline, and cost per signed client so growth functions as one integrated system.